|

 Much of the update process at Windows Update is automated, so it's

 simple and convenient.
 The Windows Update site will install a small program to analyze the software on your system and recommend the appropriate fixes.
 This process takes only a few minutes.
+Check the boxes for the updates that you wish to install

 Once Windows Update has finished analyzing your system, you'll be presented with a menu of downloads that Windows Update deems appropriate for your computer.
 At a minimum